-So far we have examined physical climate change related, socio-economic, institutional and cultural aspects of Palcacocha GLOF risk.
-Drawing on that, we now analyze the possible implications for responsibility, and ask how concepts of justice can inform these and other similar issues.
-Responsibility as a concept commonly concerns four aspects that become relevant when analyzing the differentiation and assignment of responsibilities in specific circumstances and at different policy levels (Bayertz, 1995): i) Someone (the agent or subject of responsibility) is responsible for ii) something (the object of responsibility) and answerable to some iii) institution according to some iv) norm.
-This conceptualization of responsibility encompasses aspects of legal liability or causal responsibility, explaining the link between the subject of responsibility and the object of responsibility that becomes relevant in legal cases like the court case Lliuya vs RWE.
-However, this understanding of responsibility is more general including aspects and concerns leading beyond a more narrow legal understanding of responsibility in the sense of liability.
+So far we have examined physical climate-change-related, socioeconomic, institutional and cultural aspects of Palcacocha GLOF risk.
+Drawing on that, we now analyze the possible implications for responsibility and ask how concepts of justice can inform these and other similar issues.
+Responsibility as a concept commonly concerns four aspects that become relevant when analyzing the differentiation and assignment of responsibilities in specific circumstances and at different policy levels (Bayertz, 1995): (i) someone (the agent or subject of responsibility) is responsible for (ii) something (the object of responsibility) and answerable to some (iii) institution according to some (iv) norm.
+This conceptualization of responsibility encompasses aspects of legal liability or causal responsibility, explaining the link between the subject of responsibility and the object of responsibility that becomes relevant in legal cases like the court case Lliuya vs. RWE.
+However, this understanding of responsibility is more general, including aspects and concerns that are beyond a more narrow legal understanding of responsibility in the sense of liability.

 Responsibility in this wider understanding often concerns different agents and objects (Wallimann-Helmer, 2016).
-In the case of Palcacocha, a complex network of responsibilities and dependencies exists between different agents of responsibility and

-- 430 institutions.
-Differentiation and assignment of responsibilities to subjects depends on the perspective of the different drivers of GLOF risk, and on whether a forward- or backward-looking concept of responsibility is adopted (Miller 2007).
-Backwardlooking assignment of responsibilities identifies the agents bearing responsibility for risks and outcomes already materializing and can be adopted to justify corrective duties.
-Forward-looking ascription of responsibilities concerns remedial duties to prevent negative impacts or minimizing risks (Burns and Osofsky, 2009; Grossman, 2003). - 435 Observed physical risk drivers indicate that to a large extent glacier shrinkage and lake growth are due to anthropogenic climate change that contribute to GLOF risks.
+In the case of Palcacocha, a complex network of responsibilities and dependencies exists between different agents of responsibility and institutions.
+Differentiation and assignment of responsibilities to subjects depends on the perspective of the different drivers of GLOF risk and on whether a forwardor backward-looking concept of responsibility is adopted (Miller, 2007).
+Backward-looking assignment of responsibilities identifies the agents bearing responsibility for risks and outcomes already materializing and can be adopted to justify corrective duties.
+Forward-looking ascription of responsibilities concerns remedial duties to prevent negative impacts or minimizing risks (Burns and Osofsky, 2009; Grossman, 2003).

+Observed physical risk drivers indicate that, to a large extent, glacier shrinkage and lake growth are due to anthropogenic climate change, which also contributes to GLOF risks.
 Detection and attribution research is primarily a backward-looking science and may inform the assignment of responsibilities for past emissions causing present climate risks (Huggel et al., 2016; James et al., 2019).
 Historically, emitters contributing to climate change are primarily highly developed western countries and regions, with large emerging economies strongly increasing their emission footprint over the past couple of decades.
-Accordingly, detected - 440 and attributed physical risk drivers of GLOFs allow us to ascribe some responsibilities for increased risk of GLOFs to these countries and regions.
-In climate litigation, countries or private companies, typically large corporations as in the case of Lliuya vs RWE, are sued by plaintiffs, and courts verify the legal responsibilities (liabilities) of these entities.
-Attribution research has only limited explanatory value for assigning forward-looking responsibilities, which also depends on implies remedying negative impacts or minimizing the risk of their occurrence, i.e. in case of Huaraz minimizing risks of GLOFs and their impacts (Wallimann-Helmer et al., 2019).
-Investigating the different risk drivers can be useful to identify what risk reduction measures need to be taken but it cannot identify the appropriate responsibility bearers, nor whether remedial development of appropriate infrastructure and capacity in order for the affected people to be able to govern local climate risk themselves (Wallimann-Helmer, 2016).
-In cases like Huaraz, this is particularly important for two reasons.
-Firstly, many locals
+Accordingly, detected and attributed physical risk drivers of GLOFs allow us to ascribe some responsibilities for increased risk of GLOFs to these countries and regions.
+In climate litigation, countries or private companies, typically large corporations as in the case of Lliuya vs. RWE, are sued by plaintiffs, and courts verify the legal responsibilities (liabilities) of these entities.

+Attribution research has only limited explanatory value for assigning forward-looking responsibilities, which also depends on the extent to which specific future risks are controlled by past emissions and related environmental changes.
+For instance, lake Palcacocha has formed as a result of climate and glacier change of the past decades but is likely to persist for decades or even centuries into the future.
+Assignment of forward-looking responsibilities in case of climaterelated loss and damage commonly implies remedying negative impacts or minimizing the risk of their occurrence, i.e., in case of Huaraz minimizing risks of GLOFs and their impacts (Wallimann-Helmer et al., 2019).
+Investigating the different risk drivers can be useful to identify what risk reduction measures need to be taken, but it cannot identify the appropriate responsibility bearers or whether remedial responsibilities should concern monetary payments, help in building the required infrastructure and protection measures, assistance in governance, or capacity building (O'Neill, 2017; Page and Heyward, 2016).